mengcaopku/COLT/README.md

 # COLT

+'single_tool' directory contains the instruction tuning file for the single tool usage.

-'act_rec_instruction.jsonl': Instruction tuning file for action recognition tool usage.
+'multi_tool' directory contains the instruction tuning file for the multiple tool collaboration usage.